8street/lcd_screen/README.md

 # lcd_screen
 This little program interacts with a DPI screen on raspberry pi when using HDMI.
-Suitable for Raspberry pi with retropie software.
+Suitable and tested for Raspberry pi with retropie software.

 # Installation
 1. Copy it in /home/pi/lcd_screen direcrtory